iPhone 16 battery life vs Samsung vs Google — which flagship phones last the longest?

 The Pixel 9 phones have a Smooth Display setting turned on by default, but disabling it does lead to some battery life improvement.
 The biggest gain was enjoyed by the Pixel 9 Pro XL, which saw its battery life climb just past 14 hours when we turned off the Smooth Display feature.

 So what do these numbers mean when we compare product lineups?
-Samsung winds up with best average battery test result, with the Galaxy S24 family turning in a time of 15 hours and 23 minutes.
+Samsung winds up with the best average battery test result, with the Galaxy S24 family turning in a time of 15 hours and 23 minutes.
 That's 10 minutes longer than the average result for the iPhone 16 lineup.

-Google brings up the rear among this trio, not surprising since its longest lasting phone tops out at 13.5 hours on our test.
+Google brings up the rear among this trio, not surprising since its longest-lasting phone tops out at 13.5 hours on our test.
 But to reiterate, this is the best battery performance we've ever seen from the Pixel lineup.

 What about the OnePlus 12?
 With no other phones in the lineup to bring down its average, the OnePlus 12 posts a time of 17 hours and 5 minutes on our test when we keep the display refresh rate at its default setting.
 Considering that the OnePlus 12 is also one of the fastest charging phones we've tested, devices from OnePlus should be at the top of your list if you're considering phones solely on the battery life and charging performance.